Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 Telos nodded with a smile, proud of what he had done.

-His words hit like an earthquake, shaking them to their core and threatening their beliefs.
+His words struck like an earthquake, rattling their core and shaking their beliefs.

 "Now, leave this place," He said.
 "Wander your changed world and discover what happened.
 I have no part in this."